wormhole-foundation/wormhole/docs/assumptions.md

 would risk damage to their reputation, token values, and ecosystem growth by attacking the network or neglecting their duties.

-We assume that at the present time, such incentive alignment is easy to bootstrap and get right than a separate chain, which requires carefully-designed token economy and slashing criteria.
+We assume that, at the present time, achieving such incentive alignment is easier to bootstrap and get right compared to establishing a separate chain, which requires a carefully-designed token economy and slashing criteria.
 In particular, it attracts operators who care about the ecosystem beyond short-term validation rewards, resulting in a high-quality, resilient guardian set.

 As the project grows, there's a number of potential improvements to consider other than a staking token, including the [Balsa](https://docs.google.com/document/d/1sCgxHIOrVHAqrt4NWkUJXxQvpSxq6DyZrkf4IR-R-YM/edit) insurance pool